TurtleCrawler/Mercury-One.1---Full-Metal-Gantry/6mm/Metric STL Files/Stepper Mount STLs/README.md

 ## 6mm Metric Stepper Mount Files

-These are the files for 6mm belts using Metric 3mm (.118in)  If your plates are 1/8in thick plates (.125in or 3.175mm) then plaese use the Imperial files.
+These are the files for 6mm belts using Metric 3mm (.118in)  If your plates are 1/8in thick plates (.125in or 3.175mm) then please use the Imperial files.

 ## Offset Files